 Other related degrees: Other degrees that can be useful for cybersecurity engineers include degrees in information technology, electrical engineering, or computer engineering.

-Perhaps you're unsure if you want to become a Cybersecurity Engineer yet, or want to leverage your current background into a Cybersecurity Engineering later.
+Perhaps you're unsure if you want to become a Cybersecurity Engineer yet, or want to transition into the field later.
 That's okay!
+Recruiting from Scratch specializes in engineering and AI/ML roles at seed through Series C startups, and we often see these related fields as pathways to or from core cybersecurity engineering positions.
 Here are some job fields related to Cybersecurity Engineering you should know of:

 Information technology (IT) security: IT security professionals are responsible for protecting computer systems, networks, and data from unauthorized access, theft, and damage.
 This can involve implementing security measures such as firewalls, antivirus software, and intrusion detection and prevention systems.